Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-All the while, Gulen already had thousands of devout followers working in government positions in Turkey itself - and that network was growing.
-His opponents viewed this as an underground army, while his supporters stated they were trying to increase democracy and dialogue between various social groups through government channels.
+All the while, Gulen already had thousands of devout followers working in government positions in Turkey itself - and that network was only growing.
+His opponents viewed this as a growing underground army, while his supporters stated they were merely trying to increase democracy and dialogue between various social groups through government channels.
 Journalist Ahmet Sik tried to warn the public of what he saw as a dangerous influence, penning a book entitled "The Imam's Army" in 2011.

 The government stopped the publication of the investigative work and imprisoned Sik for almost a year.
 Sik has been detained several times again since while trying to unearth the full extent of the collaboration between Erdogan and Gulen.

 Doing business with Gulen was not necessarily an optimal choice for Erdogan in his increasingly authoritarian ways, but in the face of the preacher's influence in Turkey and beyond, it was becoming an obvious marriage of convenience.
 Gulen had the right infrastructures in place for Erdogan's growing ambition.
 Meanwhile, many of Gulen's business dealings were seen as less than transparent, so a partnership to have the government protect his business interests likely seemed equally opportune to him.